JorjaFox/website/content/posts/blog/2010/09-01-jorjas-art-poem-wolf-life.md

 ---
 id: 2581
-title: 'Jorja's Art (and poem) — Wolf Life'
+title: "Jorja's Art (and poem) — Wolf Life"
 date: '2010-09-01T20:40:42-07:00'
 authorname: 'Mika E. (Ipstenu)'
 excerpt: 'Many thanks to Blaze Schwaller, owner of Spirit Gallery, for this photo to show you Jorja''s art.
 If you''re in the area, please consider going to the auction and bidding.'